miniSniffer2 and miniSniffer2b USB Protocol Analyzers - Hardware Sniffing on a Budget

 There is a built-in setup script that runs automatically and sets udev rules so that the miniSniffer2 can access USB without special priviledges:

 Optionally, you can check your system has libusb installed and that the udev rules have been updated by running ms2_find, a console app that is part of the download bundle.
+(A finder program for the miniSniffer2B will be added to the software bundle shortly.)

 Download the Mac software bundle from here: